Vojtasii/etymology-and-translation-website/README.md

 ---------------
 The aim of this project is to create a website with a simple translator where you can search a word for its etymology.
-This website will then be presented as my Maturita project at Gymnázium Nad Álejí.
+This website will then be presented as my Maturita project at Gymnázium Nad Alejí.
 Maturita is the final exam at the end of highschool in Czechia.

 Planned Features